hilaryrobles/SOC-Automation-Lab/README.md

 ![sysmon git](https://github.com/user-attachments/assets/b9d900d1-ad9a-4a4e-8e64-83191e12ee15)

 1.3 Extract Sysmon zip file
+- Copy the file path
 1.4 Open PowerShell as administrator
 - Change directory into the file path
   - Run: cd (Paste the file path of the extracted directory here)
   - ex. cd C:\Users\hacki\Downloads\Sysmon
 - Run: .\Sysmon64.exe -i ..\sysmonconfig.xml
   - -i flag indicates that we want to specify a configuration file
   - ../ allows us to go back one directory
      - sysmon config file is locaed under downloads directory so ../ will allow us to do that
 - Hit "Enter"
 - Select "Agree" to install Sysmon
 - Screen will display "Sysmon64 started"
 - Close PowerShell

 ## 2. Install & Configure Wazuh